 Outlook has many views based on where you are in the program.
 It’s context-aware.
 For example, there are predefined views for the main Outlook areas.
 So, to see your Task views, you need to go to Tasks.
 Most people will have a Navigation bar at the bottom of their screen.
 Some people use a compact mode that shows icons, and others have the words such as the bar below.

-By default, Microsoft Outlook comes with a set of task views that contain a predefined series of columns.
+By default, Microsoft Outlook has a set of task views containing a predefined series of columns.
 All task views contain an icon, Subject, and Flag Status.
 However, some views offer additional columns, which I’ll show in abbreviations with brackets [ ].

 - [CB] = Checkbox to mark completion